know the health benefits and learn to identify if the fruit is pink or white inside

 Learn more about this fruit that has gained space in the Brazilian diet

-Discover the health benefits of Pitaya and learn to identify whether the fruit is pink or white inside (Canva Pro reproduction)
+Pitaya discover the health benefits and learn to identify if the fruit is pink or white inside (Canva Pro reproduction)

 It’s not just the strong colors and the beauty of the pitaya that draw attention to this fruit.
 In addition, it has several nutritional benefits for the body.
 That’s why, this Tuesday, January 18, here at Casa e Agro, by Tecno Noticias, you will find the benefits of the fruit and learn to identify its internal color through the skins.